Creating Inclusive College Campuses for Black Men

 Enrollment gaps and completion rates for Black men point to persistent social inequities rooted in structural and institutional racism.
-When examining why Black men fall short in college completion, we need to consider the factors that inhibit their academic success, as well as their experiences on college campuses.
+When examining why Black men fall short of college completion, we need to consider the factors that inhibit their academic success and their experiences on college campuses.

 Racism and the Campus Experience for Black Men

 The societal narrative surrounding Black men and their propensity for college attendance is largely negative.
 Black men have often been perceived to possess oppositional attitudes toward college attainment.
-Contrary to this narrative, Black men hold high aspirations for attending and completing college, but incidents of racism and marginalization impact their ability to succeed.
+Contrary to this narrative, Black men hold high aspirations for attending and completing college.
+Still, incidents of racism and marginalization impact their ability to succeed.

-For Black men, a lack of positive reinforcement and affirmations from their K-12 teachers can have a detrimental impact on them during their college years.
+For Black men, a lack of positive reinforcement and affirmations from their K-12 teachers can negatively impact them during their college years.
 Negative perceptions of their academic abilities — coupled with the absence of positive reinforcement — can cause them to internalize these beliefs about their failure and underperform academically.